-The number of Celery workers per Deployment autoscales based on a combination of worker concurrency and the number of
+The number of workers per Deployment autoscales based on a combination of worker concurrency and the number of

 Network Usage Per Pod (MB): This metric graphs each worker/ scheduler Pod's peak network usage over time.
 Sudden, irregular spikes in this metric should be investigated as a possible error in your project code.

 Pod Count per Status: This metric graphs the number of worker/ scheduler Pods in a given Kubernetes container state.
 Because Astro operates on a one-container-per-pod model, the state of the container state is also the Pod state.
 For more information about container states, read the Kubernetes documentation.